×

 Romans 2:22-24

-he hypocrisy of those who teach the law but do not follow it not only dishonors God but it harms the witness of God and his word because those who claim to be followers are, instead, sinful hypocrites who judge others for actions they themselves also do.
+The hypocrisy of those who teach the law, but do not follow it themselves, not only dishonors God, but it also harms the witness of God and His word.
+The competing Jewish “authorities” who assert that the Roman believers should be following the law are, in truth, sinful hypocrites who judge others for actions they themselves also do.
+Therefore they should not be listened to.

 Romans 2:25-27